merhametsize/merhametsize/README.md

 - 🔭 I’m currently working on:
   * The prototype of a videogame at PoliTo as a programmer, composer and sound designer
-  * Anomaly detection with adversarial autoencoders
+  * Critical heat flux prediction in nuclear reactors at CEA Saclay
-- 🌱 I’m currently learning: too much stuff...
+- 🌱 I’m currently learning: lots of stuff
-- 📫 How to reach me: IG: gabrigabrys, linkedin: Gabriele Cassetta
+- 📫 How to reach me: linkedin: Gabriele Cassetta
 - ⚡ Fun fact: I am a distant relative of the pope

 [![merhametsize's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=merhametsize&theme=dark)](https://github.com/merhametsize/github-readme-stats)